No. 1 seed Baylor beats Wisconsin 76-63 to reach Sweet 16

 The Badgers (18-13) showed a bit of fight after being backed into an 18-point corner, rallying to within seven midway through the second half behind D’Mitrik Trice (12 points).

 The Bears answered the run with a dash of more D to reach the Sweet 16 for the fifth time under coach Scott Drew.
-They’ll get Villanova next.
+They’ll get Villanova or North Texas next.

-”There is no book, there is no guarantee how you’re going to come back, when you’re going to come back and if you’re going to be able to make it far enough to where it can pay off,” Drew said. ”Right now, I think defensively the last two games we’re a lot better than we were prior to them.”
+The knock on Baylor entering the NCAA Tournament was that the Bears weren’t quite as good coming off their second COVID-19 pause as they while were winning the first 18 games of the season.

-Dominant Baylor showed up in the NCAA Tournament opener after a shaky start, hitting 11 3-pointers in a 79-55 win over Hartford.
+Dominant Baylor showed up in the opener after a shaky start, hitting 11 3-pointers in a 79-55 win over Hartford.

 A short turnaround to prepare for Wisconsin’s grinding style is never easy, which countless teams learned during the Bo Ryan years.